Edwardsleo/cisco-kubeflow-starter-pack/apps/computer-vision/object-detection/onprem/pipeline/README.md

 ### <a name='KatibDashboard'></a>**Katib dashboard**

 To track HP tuning created by pipeline, you need to go Katib dashboard from KF Central dashboard's left panel.
+Currently, the hyperparameters chosen are momentum and decay.

 ### <a name='Inferencing'></a>**Model Inference from Notebook**